 Blenders come with four major components.
-There’s this motorized base, a set of blades (which are often removable), a pitcher and a lid.
+There's this motorized base, a set of sharp blades (which are often removable), a pitcher, and a lid.

 The base basically has all the controls of the blender.
 You may find the speed settings or a whole mix setting that includes the on and off buttons.
 When it comes to the shape, blenders are mostly conical.
 They’ve got handles and spout so that you can pour the liquid easily on a cup.

 Onto the bottom of its pitcher, you’ll find the rotating blades that are screwed together with it.
-So, when you’ll want to clean it, just remove them easily within seconds.
+So, when you want to clean it, just remove them easily within seconds.

 The lid will go on the pitcher’s top where it should fit snugly.
 You can equip it with a removable plug.
 If you remove the plug, you’ll be able to add more ingredients while blending.

 Now, when it comes to having different parts and attachments, most blenders don’t come with one.
-However, there are some high-powered blenders in the market that do come with such feature.
+However, some high-powered blenders in the market do come with such features.

 Now that you know what a blender is, it’s time for you to know about a food processor.
 Now, I get it if you mix it up with a blender.
 To my surprise, there are tons of people who don’t know what a food processor is.
 So, I thought maybe it’s time to shed some light.